-Conducts a review of the Society finances to address Congressional concerns regarding nonprofit organizations where the Executive Director is also the financial officer.
+Purpose: Conducts a review of the Society finances to address Congressional concerns regarding nonprofit organizations where the Executive Director is also the financial officer.
 Provides recommendations to the Executive Director and AFS President concerning Society financial affairs.
 (Article IX.1.B.)

-At least three AFS members including two Co-Chairs.
+Composition: At least three AFS members, including two co-chairs.

-- Review the financial picture and practices of the Society at the end of each year before an outside contracted firm conducts the formal audit. - Work with Society financial staff to provide feedback to the Executive Director on financial issues. - Review the audit report provided by the contracted audit firm prior to the Midyear Governing Board meeting. - Present conclusions in a report to the Governing Board at the AFS Annual Meeting.
+- 1. Review the financial picture and practices of the Society at the end of each year before an outside contracted firm conducts the formal audit. - 2.
+Work with AFS financial staff to provide feedback to the Executive Director on financial issues. - 3.
+Review the audit report provided by the contracted audit firm prior to the midyear Governing Board meeting. - 4.
+Present conclusions in a report to the Governing Board at the AFS Annual Meeting.

-None.
-Additional guidelines are described in the Procedures Manual section on "Program Planning and Financial Planning."
+Operational Guidelines: None.
+Additional guidelines are described in the AFS Procedures manual section "Financial Planning and Procedures Committee."